teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 This will demonstrate the following:
--  how to federate data from a relational data source with a text file-based data source
+-  how to federate data from a relational data source, a text file-based data source and an EXCEL File
 -  how to define a translator override to support native queries
 -  how to define a view using DDL
 -  how to define a materialized VIEW using DDL and load the external materialized table